 This bill amends and reenacts section 23-01-35 of the North Dakota Century Code, which governs tattooing, body piercing, branding, subdermal implants, and scarification.
-Key insertions include definitions for terms such as "body piercing," "branding," "scarification," "subdermal implant," and "tattooing," which clarify the practices covered under this law.
-The bill establishes that individuals must obtain a license from the department to operate facilities providing these services, and it outlines the application process, inspection requirements, and conditions for license renewal.
-Additionally, it specifies that facilities providing limited body piercing services may be exempt from certain regulations.
+Key changes include the introduction of definitions for terms such as "body piercing," "branding," "scarification," "subdermal implant," and "tattooing."
+The bill establishes that individuals must obtain a license from the department to operate facilities providing these services, with specific requirements for application, inspection, and display of the license.
+It also outlines the conditions under which facilities may be exempt from certain regulations and mandates that operators provide injury reporting information to customers.

 Statutes affected: PREFILED: 23-01-35